 In each code development cycle, proposed changes to this code are considered at the Committee Action Hearings by nine different code development committees.
 The committee responsible for each section of this code is noted by the bracketed letter in front of that section.
-For example, proposed changes to code sections that have [BS] in front of them (e.g., [BS] 501.1) are considered by the IBC-Structural Code Development Committee during the Committee Action Hearings in the 2019 (Group B) code development cycle.
+For example, proposed changes to code sections that have [BS] in front of them (e.g., [BS] 501.1) are considered by the IBC-Structural Code Development Committee at the Committee Action Hearing in the 2022 (Group B) code development cycle.